Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

 Can I ask a friend or family member to cosign, without providing any collateral?

-If a multiple collateral mortgage loan seems like it might be the solution you’ve been looking for, then get in submit a request.
-We’ll help connect you with a third party licensed mortgage professional who can offer you the best terms for you.
+A multiple collateral mortgage can help those with poor or limited credit gain access to the financing they need to buy a home.
+If a multiple collateral mortgage loan seems like it might be the solution you’ve been looking for, then submit a request.
+We’ll help connect you with a third-party licensed mortgage professional who can offer you the best terms for you.

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.